- Location: Oregon

 - Proof of residence address.
 This is only applicable if you've changed addresses since the DMV has last issued you a permit.
 See DMV's list of acceptable documents to prove your residence address.

 - Check, money order, or cash to pay the appropriate replacement fees.

 If you don't have a photo on record, you will need to show more documentation.
 Either a birth certificate or an official document with photo ID will suffice.
 The DMV will accept a passport, military ID, out-of-state driver's license, ID card, or immigration document with a photo as further proofs of identity.

-Your instruction permit lasts for two years after date of issue and isn't renewable.
+Your instruction permit lasts for 2 years after date of issue and isn't renewable.

-However, if your permit is expired within one year of the expiration date, you can get a new permit by paying the original fee.
-If your permit goes past one year of the expiration date, you'll have to retake the knowledge test and vision test, as well as pay the fees.Other Topics in This SectionArticles
+However, if your permit is expired or close to expiration, you can get a new permit by paying the original fee.
+If your permit has been expire for more than 1 year, you'll have to retake the knowledge test and vision test, as well as pay the fees.Other Topics in This SectionTrue or False